greg-randall/scroop/README.md

 # Job Search Automation with OpenAi

 Scroop automates the job search process by scraping job listings from various websites and filtering them based on user-defined keywords.
-It then uses OpenAi to determine the relevance of each job to the keywords and to your resume.
+It then uses OpenAi to determine the relevance of each job to your resume.
+Finally it outputs a CSV file sorted by how well the job matches your resume.

 ## Installation